 The Developer's design schematic for the elevated direct connectors shall accommodate the proposed ramps between the General Purpose Lanes and Frontage Road Lanes shown on the Loop 12/IH 35E schematic.
 The Developer's design schematic for the elevated direct connectors shall also accommodate the proposed Frontage Roads south of Crown Road shown on the Loop 12/IH 35E schematic and the Frontage Road projects listed in Section 5.7.
-In addition, the Developer's design schematic for the elevated direct connectors shall accommodate the existing cross streets not improved with this Project and the proposed cross street locations shown on the Loop 12/IH 35E schematic.
+The Developer's design schematic for the elevated direct connectors shall accommodate the existing cross streets not improved with this Project and the proposed cross street locations shown on the Loop 12/IH 35E schematic.
+In addition, the Developer's design schematic shall accommodate the existing and proposed infrastructure including Frontage Roads, ramps and cross streets west of Denton Road along IH 635 and IH 35E shown on the LBJ West Section Environmental Schematic.
 The schematic shall depict the Frontage Road, cross streets, and ramps to be constructed by others using a different line style, shading or other similar method.